thisisashwinraj/Kiwi-Power-App-For-Students/README.md

 ```
 git clone https://github.com/ashwinraj-in/Kiwi.git
 ```
 MsApp directory contains the .msapp file of the application.
-Unpack the .msapp file of the latest stable release using the Power Apps Source File Pack and Unpack Utility.
+Unpack the .msapp file of the latest stable release using the Power Apps Source File Pack and un-pack Utility.
 This is similar to the Solution Packager for Microsoft Dataverse.
 To install this tool to your system, clone the microsoft/PowerApps-Language-Tooling to your local computer system:
 ```
 git clone https://github.com/microsoft/PowerApps-Language-Tooling.git
 ```